infor-design/enterprise-wc-examples/typescript-ids-wc/README.md

-This repository shows how a TypeScript project can consume any IDS web component from the [Ids Library](https://github.com/infor-design/enterprise-wc).
-We include TypeScript type declarations so that you can perform type-checking on your code along with the library.
+This repository shows that a TypeScript project can consume any IDS web component from the [Ids Component Library](https://github.com/infor-design/enterprise-wc).
+Note that typing in TypeScript type declarations works as they are provided from out code.

-NOTE: At the moment i cant figure out why the import in the main.ts doesnt work.
-Any ideas let me know.

 # Quick start